 At the founding, the “Committee of 100″ convened at the New York Academy of Sciences to charter the Society, and Dr. Selikoff was elected its first president.
 The initial meeting consisted of 10 participants from industry, 10 from labor unions, 15 from Federal agencies, 10 from state and local government agencies, and the remaining 55 from academic institutions.

 SOEH has convened annual conferences since that time, usually in the Washington, DC area.
 Conference topics have generally centered on scientific issues in public policy formation but have also addressed more generic issues.
 Recent annual meeting topics have included the Clean Air Act, Free Trade, tuberculosis in the workplace, and the use of health-based registries.
-The Society has also sponsored technical workshops such as the series of lead-based paint abatement which resulted in a guidance document to buy xanax online.
+The Society has also sponsored technical workshops such as the series of lead-based paint abatement which resulted in a guidance document.

 In 1985, the Archives of Environmental Health became the official journal of SOEH.
 Membership and attendance at annual conferences have grown steadily over time, and leadership is provided by an outstanding group of officers and council members.
 The original goal of multi-faceted forum still characterizes this dynamic organization, and SOEH looks to the future with plans to provide additional mechanisms for addressing key upcoming issues in occupational and environmental health.